 Step 1: When we enter the IF function, Excel automatically pops up the list of arguments, as shown in the following screenshot.

-Step 4: Copy the IF function across all the required cells, and we are returned the correct result as shown in the following screenshot.
+Step 4: Copy the IF function across all the required cells, and we returned the correct result as shown in the following screenshot.

 Step 1: We have marks for three different subjects for certain students.
 Now, we want to check if the student has passed or failed.
-If a student secures marks less than 40 even in a single subject out of the three subjects, he has failed in the examination.
+If a student secures marks less than 40 even in a single subject out of the three subjects, he has failed the examination.
 We can determine the result for each student using the AND function.
 When we enter the AND function, we find that arguments are highlighted.
 In this case, they are logical conditions, as shown below.